michellemcone/acs-engine/docs/acsengine.md

 ## Building on Windows, OSX, and Linux

-Building ACS Engine from source has a few requirements for each of the platforms.
+Building AKS Engine from source has a few requirements for each of the platforms.
 Download and install the pre-reqs for your platform, Windows, Linux, or Mac:

 ### Prerequisite